Support Centre

 • partial or total prohibition to execute activities related to data processing.

-The sanctions will be applied after an administrative procedure that allows for the opportunity of broad defense, in a gradual, isolated, or cumulative manner, according to the peculiarities of the concrete case and considering the following parameters and criteria:
+The sanctions will be applied after an administrative procedure (according to ANPD Resolution No. 01/2021) that allows for the opportunity of broad defense, in a gradual, isolated, or cumulative manner, according to the peculiarities of the concrete case and considering the following parameters and criteria:

 • gravity and nature of the infractions and the personal rights affected;